 Spring is a good time to feed and rake your lawn and scarify the ground.
-This will ensure all debris and dead grass cuttings are removed, allowing it to breath and not become water logged.
+This will ensure all debris and dead grass cuttings are removed, allowing it to breathe and not become waterlogged.

 If you have a greenhouse or ample windowsill, you can start preparing your containers for propagating.
 Thoroughly clean up any old pots or you can go completely DIY and make your own containers out of newspaper, yoghurt pots or old egg boxes.

 5. Get A Trim

 Many plants could do with a little TLC to get them ready for spring.
 This might involve re-potting, moving to a more protected area of the garden or trimming the stems to encourage new growth.